daidodo/format-imports-vscode/README.md

 If installed, [ESLint](https://eslint.org) and plugins rules will be detected and consulted, so that the result code will comply to the lint rules.

-For more info about how it works, please check the [ESLint Compatibility](https://github.com/daidodo/format-imports/wiki/ESLint-Compatibility) wiki.
+For how it works, please check the [ESLint Compatibility](https://github.com/daidodo/format-imports/wiki/ESLint-Compatibility) wiki.

 # Contribution